jgru/onion-domain-harvester/README.md

 # onion-domain-harvester
-The OnionDomainHarvester is a python tool to harvest onion domains and store dem in a SQL DB.
-Onion domains are scraped from the hiddenwiki and several clear web webpages, which list onion-domains.
-The resulting database may be useful for assessing digital exhibits, so that darknet markets and other artifacts could be identified.
+The onion-domain-harvester is a python tool to harvest onion domains and store them in a SQL DB.
+Onion domains are scraped from
+* hiddenwiki
+* deepdotweb
+the resulting data, which consists of url, their title, a short description, first seen and last seen timestampts, is  stored in a lightweight sqlite database.

+The resulting database may be useful for assessing digital exhibits, so that darknet markets and other artifacts could be identified and classified, even when they are not accessible anymore.